-Verify that the state of the Session Manager links under the Conn.
-Status and Link Status columns are UP, like shown on the screen below.
+Verify that the state of the Session Manager links to Communication Manager and the Avaya SBCE under the Conn.
+Status and Link Status columns is UP, like shown on the screen below.

 Other Session Manager useful verification and troubleshooting tools include: